keboola/connection-docs/components/data-apps/index.md

 ![Code - code](/components/data-apps/data apps - hello world - code.png)

 #### Packages
-To use additional packages that are not already in our [Streamlit Base Image](#Base Image), enter them into the field Packages.
+To use additional packages that are not already in our [Streamlit Base Image](#base-image), enter them into the field Packages.

 {: .image-popup}
 ![Packages](/components/data-apps/data apps - packages.png)

 ### Git Repository
-{% include warning.html content="In BETA, we only support GitHub repositories. <br />Also, we only support MAIN as the main branch, not MASTER." %}
+**Warning:** In BETA, we only support GitHub repositories.
+Also, we only support MAIN as the main branch, not MASTER.

 To provide feedback, use the feedback button in your project.
 If you have a complex application, push your app sources into GitHub and link the repository in this section.